 Princess Polly is a fashion brand that has risen in popularity in the last few years, which has a lot to do with the exposure they received from their sponsorships with micro-influencers!
 Princess Polly sponsors micro-influencers in order to reach a wider, and younger, audience and promote their brand.
 Princess Polly has become the #6 favorite shopping website for teenagers in the United States.
 The micro-influencers share images and videos of themselves trying on and wearing the company's apparel and share their personal experiences with the brand, resulting in an increase in awareness of the brand.

-You’ve probably seen Princess Polly around YouTube, but here are a few micro-influencers who nailed their brand sponsorship with the clothing brand - Annie Cooper (14K subscribers), Hope Kindred (11K subscribers), Kyla Beland (88K subscribers), Leizel Cosgrove (40K subscribers), Teagan Litten (43K subscribers, and Allyson Boubert (56K subscribers).
+You’ve probably seen Princess Polly around YouTube, but here are a few micro-influencers who nailed their brand sponsorship with the clothing brand - Hope Kindred (11K subscribers), Leizel Cosgrove (41K subscribers), and Teagan Litten (42K subscribers).

 HelloFresh is a leading international food delivery brand that seeks to make healthy cooking easy and fun for everyone.
 The company partners with micro-influencers to help promote its message and reach a wider audience - especially influencers that focus on a specific niche (everyone has to eat, right?).
 This partnership is beneficial for both parties, as the micro-influencers are getting paid for promoting the brand and get to enjoy HelloFresh’s products and service, and HelloFresh is able to gain exposure and reach a wider audience.
 HelloFresh is committed to making healthy cooking easy and accessible for everyone, and their partnership with micro-influencers is one way they are spreading their message!

-Over the last few years, HelloFresh has partnered with a wide range of micro-influencers on YouTube, including Krystal Oh (37K subscribers), Cooper Neu (13K subscribers), Natalia Seliger (10K subscribers), and The Great Family (18K subscribers).
+Over the last few years, HelloFresh has partnered with a wide range of micro-influencers on YouTube, including Cooper Neu (13K subscribers) and Natalia Seliger (10K subscribers).

 Ana Luisa is a fine jewelry brand committed to sustainability and social responsibility.
 Their beautiful pieces are handmade by skilled artisans using only the highest quality materials.
 As a result, each piece is unique and has its own story to tell.
 But what sets Ana Luisa apart from other jewelry brands is their focus on micro-influencers.
 This allows them to connect with their customers on a more personal level and build trust and loyalty.
 Plus, it aligns its brand with values like authenticity and transparency.
 As a result of this approach, Ana Luisa has built a strong community of loyal fans and advocates.